WS-JSNA/ws-jsna.github.io/_pages/ccgs-coastal-population-births-and-maternity.md

 | Regis | 875 | 940 | 880 | 2,695 |
 | CCG | 4,930 | 4,930 | 4,610 | 14,470 |

-Source: Birth Notification.
+<figcaption>Source: Birth Notification.
 Note: values are rounded to nearest 5.
-Totals may not sum due to rounding.
+Totals may not sum due to rounding.</figcaption>

 ### Mothers Under the Age of 20